 - Parsley: Fresh parsley leaves are a staple in falafel.
 They add bright, lemon-y flavor, and an herbaceous backbone to the chickpea mixture.
 You can also use cilantro in a pinch.

 - Spices: I love a mix of ground cumin, smoked paprika, salt, and pepper for falafel.
 This combo creates an earthy, slightly smoky flavor profile that's more dimensional than cumin alone.
 You can also add a pinch of cardamom or coriander, if desired.

-- Flour: You need about 3 Tbsp of all-purpose or chickpea flour to help the falafel crisp up.
+- Flour: You need about 3 tablespoon of all-purpose or chickpea flour to help the falafel crisp up.

-- Tahini: While tahini isn’t a classic falafel ingredient, I love the extra “oomph” of nutty flavor it provides.
-Alternatively, you can use 1 tsp of toasted white sesame seeds.
+- Tahini: While tahini isn't a classic falafel ingredient, I love the extra "oomph" of nutty flavor it provides.
+Alternatively, you can use 1 teaspoon of toasted white sesame seeds.